 Company A, a foreign company, holds 20% of the equity shares and voting rights in Company B, a headquarter company.
-These companies are connected persons in relation to each other.
-62 Company A advanced a loan of R5 million to Company B. Company B used the loan to fund the building of offices in South Africa.
+These companies are connected persons in relation to each other.69 Company A advanced a loan of R5 million to Company B. Company B used the loan to fund the building of offices in South Africa.

-Company B incurred interest of R500 000 on the loan from Company A for the 2015 year of assessment which ends on 31 December.
+Company B incurred interest of R500 000 on the loan from Company A for the 2017 year of assessment.

-The provisions of section 31 must be evaluated in order to assess whether they apply to the loan of R5 million.
-The exclusion in section 31(5)(a) does not apply to the financial assistance of R5 million granted by Company A to Company B because Company B did not on-lend the funds to a qualifying foreign company.
-Section 31 applies before section 20C(2).
+Section 31 must be evaluated in order to assess whether it applies to the loan of R5 million advanced to Company B. The exclusion in section 31(5)(a) does not apply to the financial assistance of R5 million granted by Company A to Company B because Company B did not on-lend the funds to a qualifying foreign company.
+Section 31 therefore applies.

 The deduction for the interest of R500 000 incurred by Company B is limited under section 20C(2) to nil because Company B did not use the funds to make an advance to a foreign company in which Company B holds at least 10% of the equity shares and voting rights.
-The excess of R500 000 (R500 000 - Rnil) is carried forward to Company B's 2016 year of assessment under section 20C(3)(a) and is deemed under section 20C(3)(b)(i) to be an amount of interest actually incurred by Company B during the 2016 year of assessment on financial assistance granted to Company B by a person that is not a resident.
-The amount carried forward to 2016 will be less than R500 000 if an adjustment was required under section 31.
+The excess of R500 000 (R500 000 - Rnil) is carried forward to Company B's 2018 year of assessment under section 20C(3)(a) and is deemed under section 20C(3)(b)(i) to be an amount of interest actually incurred by Company B during the 2018 year of assessment on financial assistance granted to Company B by a non-resident.
+The amount carried forward to 2018 will be less than R500 000 if an adjustment was made under section 31.